SUPPORT Volunteer Trail Groups.

-Starting with a scenic brook and lakeside picnic area, the Chester Connector is a long stretch encompassing the famously beautiful community of Chester.
-Accessible by a short diversion from the trail, Graves Island Provincial Park has lots of great campsites to rest and enjoy the beauty of the area.
-Continuing on you’ll come to the town of Chester where there are plenty of options to stay, eat and enjoy.
-The stretch past Chester is not one I have personal experience with so my knowledge ends there, but rest assured it is plenty beautiful.
+Starting with a scenic brook and lakeside picnic area, the Chester Connector is a long stretch connecting to the famously beautiful community of Chester.
+2km from the trailhead on highway 103 is a 3km looped hiking trail with a breathtaking panoramic view from Castle Rock.
+This elevated rock outcrop stands like a natural citadel with views of the distant coastline.
+Also accessible by a short diversion from the Chester Connector Trail, Graves Island Provincial Park has lots of great campsites to rest and enjoy the coastal beauty.
+Continuing on you’ll come to the town of Chester where there are plenty of options to stay, eat and shop.
+The stretch past Chester is not one I have personal experience with so my knowledge ends there, but I rest assured it is plenty beautiful.

 The Bay-To-Bay Trail (15km)

 Again, I haven’t personally done this final section of the Rum Runners Trail.
-Connecting the ultra-scenic communities of Mahone Bay and Lunenburg make it great on its own.
+Connecting the ultra-scenic communities of Mahone Bay and Lunenburg makes it great on its own.
 The majority of the trail is inland until you are greeted at the end by picture-perfect Lunenburg.
-The sights of Lunenburg, which grace many canvases are a great way to end this great adventure.
+The sights of Lunenburg, which grace many canvases, are a great way to end this adventure.